What is an "Apostille" or "Authentication?"

-Documents eligible for authentication may be presented at the Registrar's office, A-102 during regularly scheduled business hours.
+Documents eligible for authentication may be presented to the Office of the Registrar in room A-102, during regularly scheduled business hours.

 What documents are eligible for an "Apostille" or "Authentication?"

-- A copy of your original diploma (must present original diploma for copies to be made)
+- A copy of your original diploma (must present the original diploma for copies to be made).

-- Official transcript (must request a new copy at time of inquiry)
+- Official transcript (must request a new official copy at the time of inquiry).

 How do I obtain an Apostille or Authentication?

 - The Registrar authenticates your document(s) with a statement that the documents are "true and correct."
-Please make sure you have all original documentation in your possession at the time of your request
+Please make sure that you have all of the original documentation (except for course description(s)) in your possession at the time of your request.

-- The Registrar will notify you when your forms are available for pick up.
+- The Registrar will notify you when your forms have been completed and are available for pick up.

 - You will then be directed to a campus Notary Public who will notarize the documents.
 The Notary may charge you a nominal processing fee.

-- You then take the notarized document(s) to the County Clerk's Office (The County Clerk must reside in the same county of the Notary Public who witnessed your document(s) )
+- You must then take the notarized document(s) to the County Clerk's Office.
+(The County Clerk must reside in the same county of the Notary Public who witnessed your document(s) )

 Can I mail the documents or do I need to make an appointment?

-- So that we can accommodate your requests in a timely manner, we ask that you either mail the original documents or drop them off for processing.
-You may mail your document(s) to:
+- So that we can accommodate your request in a timely manner, we recommend that you submit your document(s) in person.